 - Remember nothing is private on the internet!

 Potential employers will ask for references to speak to a candidate's character and work ethic.
 It is important to pay attention to what type of reference the employer requests.
-Typically companies are looking for professional references, however for newer graduates they may also require an academic reference, such as a professor or research supervisor.
+Typically companies are looking for professional references.
+However for recent graduates, they may also require an academic reference, such as a professor or research supervisor.
 Additionally, some positions may desire a personal reference, such as a friend to vouch for the candidate's integrity in all aspects of life.

 A FEW TIPS FOR ENSURING STRONG REFERENCES: